haxrob/citrixmash_scanner/README.md

 10.0.20.0/24
 ```

-Use the `-o <filename`> option to write vulnerable hosts to a text file in addition to stdout
+Use the `-o <filename`> option to write vulnerable hosts to a text file.

 ### Example usage:
 Options: verbose info (`-v`), 50 parallel workers (`-w`), 1 second timeout (`-t`), scanning subnet (`-n`) and also including hosts from `target.txt` (`-f`):